Understanding Chain-of-Thought in LLMs through Information Theory: Operationalising Our Framework

-\end{assumption} \paragraph{Intuition} The Bayesian network in Figure \ref{fig:bayes-net} implies that for any two reasoning paths which diverge at step $k$, the future states $\state_i$ and $\state'_{j}$ for any $i,j\geq k$ satisfy the conditional independence $\state_i \indep \state'_{j} \mid \state_{k-1}$.
+\paragraph{\textbf{Intuition}} The Bayesian network in Figure \ref{fig:bayes-net} implies that if we encounter an unidentifiable task ($\lambda'_{k}$) at step $k$ of the reasoning path, the future states $\state_i$ and $\state'_{j}$ for any $i,j\geq k$ satisfy the conditional independence $\state_i \indep \state'_{j} \mid \state_{k-1}$.
 Consequently, once we apply $\lambda'_k$, the subsequent states along the new reasoning path (in red) add no information regarding the subsequent states or the output of the original path (in green).
 Hence the figure represents the fact that, for any given input, the output of $\lambda_{k}$ (top fork) contains no information regarding the output of any other primitive task $\lambda'_{k}$ (bottom fork).

-Now that we have formalised our key information-theoretic assumption on the ground-truth CoT process, we turn towards the model behaviour on unidentifiable tasks in the following section.
+With our key assumption on the ground-truth CoT process formalized, we now consider the model's CoT behaviour.